 Wailua Golf Course

 Wailua Golf Course, Kauai’s only municipal golf course is located on the east side of the island, is approximately a 30 minute drive from Poipu.
 This 18-hole course was also designed by Toyo Shirai.
 Don’t let the idea that this is a municipal course fool you, Golf Digest has ranked Wailua Golf course on of Hawaii’s best 15 golf courses and The Golf Channel ranked it the 3rd best course in Hawaii.
 Many are often surprised when playing Wailua Golf Course, first because of its affordable rates ($48 for non-resident play) and second because of how well-maintained the course is by the County of Kauai.
-Golf cart and club rentals are available on property, as well as cart concessions and clubhouse restaurant.
-If playing in a non-resort, laid back atmosphere is what you are looking for, Wailua Golf Course is the course for you.
+Golf cart and club rentals are available on the property, as well as cart concessions and a clubhouse restaurant.
+If playing in a non-resort, laid-back atmosphere is what you are looking for, Wailua Golf Course is the course for you.

 For two or more players, reservations may be made up to 7 days in advance in person or by calling (808) 241-6666 from 7 a.m.
 HST.
 Single players sent out on a standby basis.
 Morning Twilight Play starts at the #10 tee for 9-holes and Afternoon Twilight Play starts at 2 pm daily with no reservations needed.